QawsQAER/CSCI4140/README.md

 ================================================================================

-/game/net/ is the directory holding implementation of the network connection /game/slot/ is the directory holding implementation of the interaction between user and the slot /game/panel/ is the directory holding implementation of the interaction between user and the panel
+/game/net/ is the directory holding implementation of the network connection

+/game/panel/ is the directory holding implementation of the interaction between user and the panel, and the graphical initilization and interaction

+/game/game_logic_server/ is the directory holding implementation of the JSON message handling, parsing database data into JSON data, logic computation (does anyone lose the game, does anyone conquer a slot), data storage on the server side

+/game/game_logic_client/ is the directory holding the implementtaion of the message forwarding, parsing JSON data into javascript object, and simple damage calculations

 /login/ is the directory holding implementation of the login functionality